Jammer Jamito

-Raymon "Jammer" Jamito (born September 1, 1990) is a Filipino professional basketball player for the Pampanga Giant Lanterns of the Maharlika Pilipinas Basketball League (MPBL).
+Raymon "Jammer" Jamito (born September 1, 1990) is a Filipino professional basketball player for the Nueva Ecija Rice Vanguards of the Maharlika Pilipinas Basketball League (MPBL).
+Beginning with the 2025 MPBL season, he will play for the Nueva Ecija Rice Vanguards.

 Professional career

 Barangay Ginebra San Miguel

-Jamito was the 3rd pick of the regular round in the 2016 PBA Draft.
+Jamito was the 3rd pick of the regular round in the 2016 PBA draft.

 In 2017, Jamito was part of the Slam Dunk Contest during All-Star Week.
 The crowd expected him to jump over 6-foot-9 Japeth Aguilar.
 Instead, he side-stepped him and did a basic one-hand dunk, drawing laughs from the crowd.
 The stunt became viral, and was featured on the television show "The Starters."
 He also won a Governors' Cup title that year.

 Meralco Bolts

 In 2018, Ginebra made him an unrestricted free agent, allowing the Bolts to pick him up.
 He had his best game with 8 points, 4 rebounds, and one block in a loss to the Phoenix Fuel Masters.

 In 2021, he was given a contract extension.
 He was not given another extension after that season and did not return for the 2022–23 PBA season.